bright/new-www/content/blog/ios-developer-and-tech-recruiter-driven-by-passion-meet-kamil.md

 <div class="image"><img src="/images/kamil_travel_rome.png" alt="When the storm comes – there are no crowds in Rome!" title="When the storm comes – there are no crowds in Rome!"  /> </div>

 ## Finally!
 And how did you become an iOS developer?

+**I enjoy seeing the effects of my work.
+It's what I loved about automation**.
+Pumps, valves, actuators, motors – everything moves and is physically present, not virtual.
+You see the whole organism working. **The closest thing in IT I could think of that you can “touch” and interact with are mobile phones**.
+So I decided that mobile development is the way to go.

+I actually started with Android and entered the null-pointer exception Java world.
+I think KitKat 4.0 was my first operating system.
+Back then, I worked at a software company in Wrocław, and they asked me if I wanted to try to migrate one of their in-house products to iOS.
+I was happy to learn something new.
+Fortunately, it was the end of Objective-C, and I was already learning to code in Swift 2.0.

+That was also the time when Kotlin started to be in the spotlight.
+I remember attending a local Android meetup and seeing a presentation where **Kotlin was described as “the next big thing”.
+At the same time, I was looking at Swift – it was not “the next thing”.
+It was already there**.
+Production ready, fully supported, people jumping to it from Obj-c like crazy.
+So I decided to stick with it.

+## Tell us more about your actual project at Bright Inventions